elclanrs/jq-idealforms-old/README.md

 // Make responsive only at a certain window size.
 // Default is `"auto"` to adapt to the container
 // Set to `false` to disable responsiveness
+// To always show the responsive layout use a large number ie `3000`
 responsiveAt: 480
 ```